politrons/Akka-Features/CloudState/README.md

 ### Service

-You can implement your service using the current DSL.
+You can implement your service using the current [Cloudstate DSL](https://cloudstate.io/docs/user/features/index.html).

 Here I implement an Event sourcing service using as Data Store the **InMemory** option